danielfoehrKn/kubeswitch/README.md

-# Kubectl switch
+# Kubeconfig switch

-`switch` is a tiny standalone tool, designed to conveniently switch between hundreds of `kubeconfig` files without having to remember `kubeconfig` context names.
+`switch` is a tiny standalone tool, designed to conveniently switch between the context of hundreds of `kubeconfig` files without having to remember context names.

 ## Features